 a.
 Funeral insurance for diabetics is available at an affordable rate with no waiting period.

 c.
-Make sure you select an independent agency to work with that represents multiple carriers.
+Make sure you select a specialized insurance agency to work with that represents multiple policies.